Skip to main content

 You should now be able to connect to Kibana after allowing an exception.
 To login use the user elastic and the password you defined earlier for this user.

-The Unified Flow Collector options are configured using environment variables.
-To configure the environment variables, edit the file /etc/systemd/system/flowcoll.service.d/flowcoll.conf.
-For details on all of the configuration options, please refer to the Configuration Reference.
+The NetObserv Flow options are configured using YAML.
+To configure the collector, edit the file /etc/elastiflow/flowcoll.yml.
+For details on the configuration options, please refer to the Configuration Reference.

 1. Request a Basic or Trial License